Julio Libonatti: International career

-Libonatti first played with Argentina, winning the 1921 South American Championship as the tournaments top scorer with three goals.
+Libonatti first played with Argentina, winning the 1921 South American Championship as the tournament's top scorer with three goals.
 He collected 15 caps and 8 goals with Argentina.
 He then played with Italy, Italy's first Oriundo to play on the national team.
 His first appearance was on 28 October 1926, collecting a total of 18 caps and 15 goals.